Chilean peso: Coins

 In 1975, coins were introduced in denominations of 1, 5, 10, and 50 centavos and 1 peso.
 The 1, 5, and 10 centavo coins were very similar to the 10, 50, and 100 escudo coins they replaced.
 Since 1983, inflation has left the centavo coins obsolete.
 5 and 10 peso coins were introduced in 1976, followed by 50 and 100 peso coins in 1981 and by a bi-metallic 500 peso coin in 2000.
 Coins currently in circulation are in denominations of 1, 5, 10, 50, 100, and 500 pesos; however, as of 2016 the value of the peso has depreciated enough that most retailers and others tend to use prices that are multiples of 10 pesos, ignoring smaller amounts.
 The 1 peso coin is rare.
 On 26 October 2017 the Mint stopped producing 1 and 5 peso coins, and started accepting those coins directly at the mint to exchange for larger denomination.
 On 1 November 2017 commercial entities began rounding off amounts for payment in cash, rounding down for amounts ending in 1 through 5 pesos, rounding up for amounts ending in 6 through 9 pesos.
 Electronic transactions and cheques are not affected.
 This change has affected various charities which had programs to accept donations at the cash register.

-Right after the military dictatorship in Chile (1973–1990) ended, the obverse designs of the 5 and 10 peso coins were changed.
+Shortly after the military dictatorship in Chile (1973–1990) ended, the obverse designs of the 5 and 10 peso coins were changed.
 Those coins had borne the image of a winged female figure wearing a classical robe and portrayed as if she had just broken a chain binding her two hands together (a length of chain could be seen hanging from each of her wrists); beside her appear the date of the coup d'état Roman numerals and the word LIBERTAD (Spanish for "liberty").
 After the return of democracy, a design with the portrait of Bernardo O'Higgins was adopted.

 In 2001, a newly redesigned 100-peso coin bearing the image of a Mapuche woman began to circulate.
 In February, 2010, it was discovered that on the 2008 series of the 50 peso coins the country name CHILE had been misspelled as CHIIE [sic].
 The national mint said that it did not plan to recall the coins.
-Worth about US$0.09 each at the time, the faulty coins became collectors' items.
+Worth about US$0.09 each at the time, the faulty coins became collector's items.